China–Ghana relations: Political relations

 Ghana follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In April 2007 the CPPCC's Chairman, Jia Qinglin, granted a US$30 million concessional loan for the Dedicated Communications Project to foster closer military and security ties between the two countries.
 This included a grant of a US$7.5 million for the construction of an office complex for Ghana's Ministry of Defence.

 Ghanaian Chinese

 Ghanaian Chinese are an ethnic group of Chinese diaspora in Ghana.
 The ancestors of ethnic Chinese migrants to Ghana were of Hong Kong origin.
 They began arriving in the late 1940s and early 1950s.
 In the late 1960s and early 1970s, some of the Hong Kong migrants began to bring their wives and children over to Ghana.
 Migrants from Shanghai also began to arrive round this time.
 With the economic reform and opening up in the PRC, migrants from mainland China began arriving.
 Migration from mainland China intensified in the 1990s; some came as employees, but most were independent traders running import-export businesses or restaurants.
 The sources of migration have also expanded; whereas earlier migrants came mostly from Hong Kong or Shanghai, later Chinese migrants have arrived from Guangdong and Henan as well as the Republic of China on Taiwan.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 64% of Ghanaians had a favorable view of China, while 29% had an unfavorable view.